 Behind you, as I peeked at the Guru Grantha Sahab I silently apologized from God.
 I apologized as I remembered a Punjabi saying.

 Menu yaar manaunon fursat nahin,

 Dasso Rab nu manawan kis velle.

 I smiled as I finally realized its meaning.
-How can I look at God when I can’t get any time from looking at my true God?
+How can I look at God when I can’t get any time from gazing upon the beautiful face of my true God?
 I knew I had given more importance to you before the one who enjoys the world’s importance.
 I didn’t apologize for that blasphemy though.
 I apologized because I would still do that over and over again.
-And I smiled knowing that God was smiling down on me for he actually lives in a heart which is full of love.
+And I smiled knowing God was smiling down on me, for he actually lives in a heart which is full of love.
 God is nothing but love personified, and I dare say I was hoping to steal a little of it for my own self.
 I was hoping to look ahead of the God which belonged to the entire world and behold the one which belonged only to me.